Your vision is measured by your eyesight prescription.

-A prescription is determined by assessing how powerful the cornea (outer part of your eye) and the lens are.
+A prescription is determined by assessing how powerful your cornea (outer part of your eye) and your lens are.
 The lens is positioned inside your eye itself.
 If either one is too powerful or weak, blurry vision can and does occur.

 Our eyes see all objects in light and contrast terms.
 If your cornea and lens are working as they should do, the light will hit your retina spot on.
-This image is then sent to the brain via the optic nerve.
+This image is then sent to your brain via the optic nerve.
 The brain then makes sense of what you are seeing.
-If you are suffering from long or short sightedness, then light is focused behind or in front of your retina.
+If you are suffering from long or short-sightedness, then the light is focused behind or in front of your retina.
 This is how blurry vision occurs.

 Using Lasik eye surgery, the curve of your cornea is made flatter.
 This alters the path of the light so that it hits your retina directly correcting your vision.
-If you suffer with severe short sightedness (your prescription is over -10.0) then laser eye surgery will not be able to help.
-Refractive lens exchange or implantable contact lenses however, can still help give you prefect vision.

 If the power of your cornea and lens are too weak, the light falls behind your retina.
-This condition is called Hypermetropia.
+This condition is called Hyperopia.

-• Age: Younger people often will be able to see clearly as the eye muscles can compensate for light landing behind it.
+- Age: Younger people often will be able to see clearly as the eye muscles can compensate for light landing behind it.
 As the eye is under stress to compensate for the weakness, younger people will often be able to see clearly but may suffer headaches and eyestrain.
-As we get older our eye’s ability to compensate for hypermetropia degrades, and close up vision, followed by long sighted vision becomes blurred.
+As we get older, our eye’s ability to compensate for this condition degrades, and close up vision, followed by long-sighted vision, becomes blurred.

 Using either Lasik or Lasek eye surgery the curve of the cornea can be made steeper.
 This results in the light hitting your retina directly and correcting your vision.